You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 Although this feature is admittedly cool, it robs you of the memory benefits of creating your own cards.

 In Fluent Forever, Gabriel Wyner makes clear just how powerful making your own cards can be.
 Sure, it’s more time-consuming, but this Anki guide is about the truth.
-Convenience does not always equal your desired outcome.
+Convenience rarely leads to real results.

 Ultimately, the best strategy is to get the best of all words: